cloudflare/Stout/README.md

 ### Limitations

 - Stout doesn't currently support rolling back files that aren't HTML, JS or CSS (images, videos, etc.).
 See the Versioning section for more information.
-- All-or-nothing consistency is only guarenteed on a per-html-file basis, not for the entire deploy.
+- All-or-nothing consistency is only guaranteed on a per-html-file basis, not for the entire deploy.
 See the Consistency section for more information.

 ## Getting Started